I-T Department conducts searches in Tamil Nadu

-New Delhi, March 4 (IANS) The Income Tax Department on Thursday said that it carried out search and seizure operations on March 3 on two groups of civil contractors in southern Tamil Nadu.
+New Delhi: The Income Tax Department on Thursday said that it carried out search and seizure operations on March 3 on two groups of civil contractors in southern Tamil Nadu.

 These searches and surveys were conducted in 18 premises mainly in Madurai and Ramnad districts.